jxmot/esp8266-dht-udp/README.md

 The reason for the change is how python was installed.
 In my case it was installed after the Arduino IDE and it was installed as part of a Microsoft Visual Studio Community Edition installation.
 When that occurred two versions of python were installed, 2.7 and 3.6.
 And neither are in the Windows `path`.
 I could have modified the `path` but it would be difficult to know immediately if there were any side effects in regards to Visual Studio.
 So that made my other option to be the modification of settings in the Arduino IDE.
 And that would be isolated and have no external side effects.

 * SPIFFS down load tool - The one I'm using is found at <https://github.com/esp8266/arduino-esp8266fs-plugin>.
-And it's java source files requires a small modification -
+And it's java source file `ESP8266FS.java` requires a small modification -

 The line that reads -